Sample Undergraduate Nursing Dissertation Proposal

 ● Ethical Issues

 Dementia cannot be classified as a specific disease.
 Rather it encompasses a group of symptoms affecting memory, thinking, and communication abilities severely enough to interfere with daily life functioning.
-Dementia can be caused by either a progressive brain cell death or neurodegenerative diseases such as head injury, a stroke, or a brain tumor.
+Dementia can be caused by either a progressive brain cell death or neurodegenerative diseases such as head injury, a stroke, or a brain tumour.

 There are various types of dementia such as Alzheimer’s, vascular dementia, Mixed dementia, Lewy body dementia, and Parkinson’s disease.
 Dementia symptoms include memory loss, disorientation, mood changes, eating and communication difficulties (MacGill,2016).